 Markus D. Dubber, B.A.
 (Harvard) 1988, J.D.
-(Stanford) 1991, is Director of the Centre for Ethics and Professor of Law at the University of Toronto.
+(Stanford) 1991, is Director of the Centre for Ethics and Professor of Law & Criminology at the University of Toronto.
 His publications include over twenty books and over eighty articles on various comparative, historical, theoretical, and methodological aspects of law, particularly criminal law, and other normative orders.
 His work has appeared in English and German, and has been translated into Arabic, Chinese, Italian, Korean, Persian, Portuguese, and Spanish.
 For many years, Markus taught at SUNY Buffalo, where he launched the Buffalo Criminal Law Center and the Buffalo Criminal Law Review (now New Criminal Law Review).
 He is founding editor-in-chief of Oxford Handbooks Online (Law), Critical Perspectives on Law and Crime (Stanford), CAL Lab (Toronto), the online open-access journal Critical Analysis of Law: An International & Interdisciplinary Law Review (with Simon Stern), and C4eJournal: Perspectives on Ethics, the C4E’s academic magazine.
 Some of his research is available on SSRN.